unknownusernametopick/pynigger/docs/start/variables.md

 # Environment Variables

-PyStark needs some special keys as environment variables to run your bot.
+Pyger needs some special keys as environment variables to run your bot.
 This section will explain how to get them and configure them.

 !!! important